iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 1 reviews"/>
 </p>

+> Earlier it took about 7 minutes to complete a calc.
+But now even after 40 minutes 0 calculations are done.
+When I keave the phone for overnight calculations it only did 5 calculations in 8 hours.
+Is it the calculations are getting complex or there is something wrong with the app<br> :date: __2021-03-22 18:10:14__

 > Great idea, app badly done.
 We do free work for the company, but the app isn't FOSS.
 There is no option to disable dreamlab, sometimes I just want to charge my phone and not run the app.
 It frequently gets stuck on 1 job and doesn't do anything all night.
 Finally it needs a way to disable Amber alerts so I can sleep and run dreamlab without being awoken by gov.<br> :date: __2021-03-21 04:16:27__